miron/NeonCore/README.md

 - Deep character customization with detailed lifepaths and backgrounds
 - Dynamic skill-based gameplay system
 - Text-based exploration of Night City's various districts
-- Engaging NPC interactions and encounters
+- Engaging NPC interactions and encounters (Combat & Social)
 - Command-line interface with cyberpunk aesthetic
+- Detailed Life Path system including cultural regions, personality, and background

 Built with Python, NeonCore delivers a classic RPG experience inspired by the Cyberpunk 2020 tabletop game system.
 Use your skills, cyber-enhancements, and street smarts to survive and thrive in the dark future of 2045.